 The room can be cancelled without penalty within 7 days before the day of arrival.

-In case of no-show or cancellation after that period we will charge the first night.
+In case of no-show or cancellation after that period we will charge the entire stay.

 Animals are not allowed.